Enabling API caching to enhance responsiveness

 .
 For more information on how to set

-permissions for the API Gateway execution service, see Control access to an API with IAM permissions.
+permissions for the API Gateway execution service, see Control access to a REST API with IAM permissions.

 If you don't impose an InvalidateCache